26-28 Ray St., Clerkenwell

 30 St. Cross St., Clerkenwell

-Beautiful, Modern British is what you can expect at this new Farringdon joint.
-The dark, spare space, decorated almost exclusively with black Tom Dixon hanging lights, is a perfect blank canvas for the artfully plated, Instagram-worthy cuisine.
-Go for dinner, where a delectable daily changing set menu is served each night, at a very affordable—by London standards—£45.
-And definitely don't skip out on the sourdough bread with yeast butter at the start.
+Beautiful, Modern British is what you can expect at this Farringdon joint.
+The dark, spare space, decorated almost exclusively with black Tom Dixon hanging lights, is a perfect blank canvas for the artfully plated cuisine.
+Go for dinner, where a delectable daily changing set menu is served each night, at a very affordable—by London standards—£55 for six superb courses.
+And definitely don't skip out on Anglo's own sourdough bread spread thick with butter at the start.

 Berber & Q Shawarma Bar